-- 7. For all Avenger and Frontier models, tires must be checked for size and installed in a specific order as shown in the charts, Figure 11-7.
+7. Tires must be checked for size and installed in a specific order as shown in the charts, Figure 11-7.
 If this is not done, chain windup will happen causing damage to the chain tensioning system and possibly, to other drive system components.
-Tires should be sized this way: - a.
+Tires should be sized this way:

+- a.
 With the tires still off the machine, inflate them all to 5.0 psi. - Measure the circumference of each tire using a suitable tape measure, being sure to measure around the center-line of the tire.
 Figure 11-5.
 Write down the measurement on each tire.
 Figure 11-6. - c.
 Install the tires as shown in the chart (Figure 11-7).